captionpoint/captionpoint-plays/S-PARADOX-SCRATCH.md

 ---

 I have to show you my PowerPoint.
 Like a real PowerPoint.

 ---

 It explains everything.
 I'm not trying to hit on you.

 ---

 That would also be a terrible pick up line.

+---

-CADET SULLIVAN
+## CADET SULLIVAN:
 I got the call that he was a level 10 perp, and clearance to take him out.

 ---

 I know he wasn't real, but it felt good, you know?

+---

-CADET BERG
+## CADET BERG:
 I can't believe you got a level 10.

 ---

 I got a six, so it was just a routine arrest.
 Kind of easy if you ask me.

----

 ---

 ## DEZ: